First Time Buyers

 There are also other options where if you have a family who can either put up cash or collateral as equity in another property, lenders can use that as additional security for a few years in place of a deposit.

-What are the types of interest rates available on a mortgage for a First Time Buyer?
+What types of interest rates are available for First Time Buyers?

 The types of rates are no different to those who are remortgaging or are already homeowners.
 Fixed rates tend to be the most popular.
 That’s where you set your rate for a certain amount of time and the rate and repayment will not change during that period.